Dr Donna Lancaster

 - Targeted therapies/novel drugs

-Dr Lancaster has both a private and an NHS practice at The Royal Marsden and is Head of the Children and Young People's Unit.
+Dr Lancaster has both a private and an NHS practice at The Royal Marsden.
 Dr Donna Lancaster is a Consultant Paediatric Oncologist specialising in the treatment of children and adolescents with leukaemia and lymphoma.

 Dr Lancaster qualified from the University of Sheffield in 1989, and completed general paediatric training at Birmingham Childrens Hospital and Sheffield Childrens Hospital, followed by specialised paediatric oncology training at St Bartholomew's and the Royal London Hospital and Great Ormond Street Hospital.